 Spanish Immersion Program

-NorthPointe offers an elementary Spanish Immersion program beginning in 3 year old preschool.
+NorthPointe Christian Schools' Spanish Immersion Program serves the greater Grand Rapids area beginning in preschool (age 3) through middle school.
 NorthPointe's Spanish Immersion Program has been incredibly successful and stands out amongst area Spanish Immersion programs in students' language reading fluency.
 Spanish is used as the medium of instruction, rather than the subject of instruction.
 The youngest learners experience a 100% Spanish environment; this environment creates an incredibly effective way to learn a new language.
 Older grades gradually incorporate English instruction.

 NPCS has contracted with Add.a.Lingua, an organization that helps schools design and implement Spanish Immersion programs.
 The curriculum used in these classes is aligned with state and national standards of excellence, based on the latest research and child development teaching methods.